-During the CMC mission in May 2010, a Ministry of Foreign Affairs official said there were not stocks, but a Ministry of Defense official was not clear on the issue.
+During a Cluster Munition Coalition (CMC) mission in May 2010, a Ministry of Foreign Affairs official said there were no stocks, but a Ministry of Defense official was not clear on the issue.
 Thomas Nash, “Report on Cluster Munition Coalition Visit to Vietnam, 10–11 May 2010.”

-“Vietnam’s Position on Cluster Munition Convention,” undated, provided to Aotearoa New Zealand Cluster Munition Coalition on 26 May 2010.
+“Vietnam’s Position on Cluster Munition Convention,” undated, provided to Aotearoa New Zealand CMC on 26 May 2010.

 Robert Hewson, ed., Jane’s Air-Launched Weapons, Issue 44 (Surrey, UK: Jane’s Information Group Limited, 2004), p.
 848.